Wednesday Sangha Nights - Practicing in Community

 Our Wednesday Sangha Nights are dedicated to supporting anyone wishing to experience and share the benefits of Buddhist practice.
 We are committed to strengthening the connection between personal practice and positive action in the world around us, and providing a welcoming and safe place for all those who want to participate.
-You are welcome here.
+All are welcome here.

 Our theme for 2024 is Waking up to Imagination